 Our History

-Before 2000, Prof. Dr. Rik Achten from the Faculty of Medicine pioneered the use of fMRI studies on a clinical 1Tesla MRI scanner, focusing primarily on presurgical evaluations in epilepsy patients.
-Interest in applying fMRI for brain mapping at Ghent University grew alongside the advancements in scanner technology.
-This led to multiple fMRI studies in collaboration with the Faculty of Psychology and multiple centers in Belgium and The Netherlands, conducted on various 1.5T MRI scanners.
+Before 2000, Prof. Dr. Rik Achten (Ghent University, Faculty of Medicin) pioneered the clinical use of functional MRI (fMRI) for presurgical evaluations in patients with epilepsy using a 1-Tesla MRI scanner.
+As MRI technology advanced, interest in applying fMRI for brain mapping grew at Ghent University.
+This progress led to numerous fMRI studies conducted in collaboration with the Faculty of Psychology and several centers in Belgium and the Netherlands, using various 1.5-Tesla MRI systems.

 To meet the growing needs of the research community, the GIfMI operational team was strengthened with experts from diverse disciplines, bringing together expertise in engineering, MR physics, radiography, MR safety, and related fields.